juancarlospaco/awesome-streaming-tools/README.md

 this is the only service we can find that do not take a big chunk of your donation, with this service 100% of the money goes to you, as far as we know it works internationally.

+## OpenSelery

+[OpenSelery](https://github.com/protontypes/openselery#continuous-and-transparent-developer-payout) is a decentralized framework for a free and transparent salary distribution in free software.
+It defines a funding distribution to generate a transparent and adaptable cash flow to your digital project and all its contributors.

 ## Featured Chats